Raymond III, Count of Tripoli: First years of majority

 Raymond reached the age of majority in 1155.
 In his first extant charter, issued on 11 June 1157, he confirmed his father's diploma about the grant of Tortosa (now Tartus in Syria) to the Knights Templar.
 Nur ad-Din, the Zengid ruler of Aleppo and Damascus (r.
 1146–1174), ambushed Baldwin III at Jacob's Fort on the Jordan River eight days later.
 After Nur ad-Din laid siege to Baniyas, Baldwin III sent envoys to Tripoli and Antioch to seek assistance from Raymond and Raynald of Châtillon (r.
 1153–1160).
-They hurried to Chastel Neuf (at present-day Margaliot in Israel) to join the decimated royal army.k After their arrival, Nur ad-Din withdrew his troops without resistance.
+They hurried to Chastel Neuf (at present-day Margaliot in Israel) to join the decimated royal army.
+After their arrival, Nur ad-Din withdrew his troops without resistance.

 An earthquake destroyed Tripoli, Arqa and Krak des Chevaliers in August 1157.
 Taking advantage of the arrival of Thierry, Count of Flanders (r.
 1128–1168) at the head of a sizeable army in October, Baldwin III, Raynald of Châtillon and Raymond decided to launch a joint campaign against the Muslim towns of North Syria which had been ruined by the catastrophe.
 The crusaders first attacked Chastel Rouge near the border of the County of Tripoli, but they could not force the defenders to surrender.
 They could not seize Shaizar, either; Thierry of Flanders and Raynald of Châtillon claimed the town even before it was occupied, and they could not reach a compromise.
 The siege of Harenc (now Harem in Syria) was a success, but the crusading leaders finished the campaign after they captured it in January 1158.

 Seeking a wife from the crusader states, the widowed Byzantine emperor Manuel I Komnenos (r.
 1143–1180) sent envoys to Baldwin III in 1160.
-Manuel said that he was willing to marry Maria of Antioch or Raymond's sister, Melisende, who were both closely related to the king.
+Manuel said that he was willing to marry Maria of Antioch or Raymond's sister, Melisende, who were both closely related to the King.
 Baldwin proposed Melisende, and the emperor acknowledged his choice.
-Twelve galleys were built at Raymond's order, because he wanted to have a magnificent retinue for his sister during his voyage to Constantinople.
+Twelve galleys were built at Raymond's order, because he wanted to have a magnificent retinue for his sister during her voyage to Constantinople.
 The emperor then changed his mind and began negotiations about his marriage to Maria with her mother, Constance of Antioch (r.
 1130–1163).
 Feeling slighted for himself and his sister, Raymond crewed his newly built fleet with criminals and sent them to raid the Byzantine coasts and islands in August 1161.
 The pirates captured and plundered sacred places, and attacked pilgrims.

 Nur ad-Din raided Krak des Chevaliers and laid siege to Harenc in the summer of 1164.
 Raymond marched out to join the crusaders (who were assembling to relieve the fortress), but they were defeated in the Battle of Harim on 10 August.
 Thousands of crusaders fell during the battle and Raymond, Bohemond III of Antioch (r.
 1163–1201), Joscelin III of Edessa, Hugh VIII of Lusignan and other commanders were captured.